MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-tsg.md

     - Run the [Start-AIPScannerDiagnostics](/powershell/module/azureinformationprotection/start-aipscannerdiagnostics) cmdlet to run diagnostic checks on your scanner, and export and zip log files for any errors that are found.
     - Run the [Export-AIPLogs](/powershell/module/azureinformationprotection/export-aiplogs) cmdlet to export and zip log files from the **%localappdata%\Microsoft\MSIP\Logs** directory.

 1. Create a dump file for the MSIP Scanner service.
-In the Windows Task Manager, right-click the **MSIP Scanner service,** and select **Create dump file**.
+In the Windows Task Manager, right-click the **MSIP Scanner service**, and select **Create dump file**.

 1. In the Azure portal, stop the scan.